sherpaman/PipeLineETL/README.md

 # Dataset cookbook

 The file `relevant_tables.json` is used for specifying datasets information regarding how to build an SQL query for it and what tables compose it.
-It is located in `~whds/relevant_tables.json`.

 The file is `json` valid and formatted as follows: